Crispy, flaky, and flavorful Air Fryer Salmon is a gourmet-level meal that's ready in under 20 minutes!

 A go-to staple recipe salmon lovers will adore, this Flaky Air Fryer Salmon makes crispy, juicy, and oh-so-tasty salmon every time!
-This recipe is made without any oil, uses only a handful of ingredients, and I share some additional seasoning combinations below.
-Make this recipe today!
+This recipe is made without any oil, is made with clean ingredients, and is ready in under 30 minutes.
+In this recipe, I will share how to make the dish, serving suggestions, storage tips, and more.

 To skip straight to the recipe, just click "Jump to Recipe" at the top left of this post.
 To browse the post quickly, just click the headings in the table of contents below.